 In addition, through the office of the Dean of Students, informal exchange programs are conducted with several colleges and universities throughout the country.
-Under this scheme, a student can visit another campus for a period ranging from one term to a full academic year, without the formalities of transfer proceedings or written applications.
+Under these programs, a student can visit another campus for a period ranging from one term to a full academic year, without the formalities of transfer proceedings or written applications.
 Any student interested in the informal program should check with the Dean of Students for details.

-AIR FORCE ROTC
+ROTC

-There is no longer an Air Force ROTC detachment at Caltech.
-Arrangements have been made with the University of Southern California, however, that will provide two-, three-, and four-year Air Force Reserve Officers Training Corps programs to qualified Caltech students.
+Arrangements have been made with the University of Southern California to provide two-, three-, and four-year Air Force Reserve Officers Training Corps programs to qualified Caltech students.
 Academic units earned in these programs will be counted as elective credits towards graduation, and successful completion of the AFROTC program will lead to a commission as a second lieutenant in the Air Force Reserve.
 Four-year scholarships will be available but must be applied for before December 31 in the calendar year prior to entering college.
 Three-and two-year scholarships will be available to those already in college.
 All scholarship recipients receive full tuition, required fees and books, and \$100 a month.
 All pilot-qualified male students are to receive 361⁄2 hours of flying training during their final year in the program.
-For current status and additional information contact the office of the Dean of Students at Caltech.
+For students interested in the Army ROTC, a similar program is available at the University of California at Los Angeles (UCLA).
+For additional information contact the office of the Dean of Students at Caltech.